-Facial toners are a great way to make sure your skin is maintaining a plump, youthful look!
-There’s one category in particular we really love!
+Facial toners are a great way to make sure your skin is maintaining a plump, youthful look.
+There’s one category in particular we really love for anti-aging toners:

-As great as toners are, some of them have ingredients that are totally unnecessary and even harmful in some cases.
-Here are some of the ingredients you want to try to avoid when choosing a toner.
+As great as toners are, some have ingredients that are totally unnecessary– and even harmful– in some cases.
+Here are some of the ingredients you want to try to avoid when choosing a toner:

-Artificial Fragrances – Where to even start with this?
-If you have allergies you should run from artificial fragrances like the plague.
-With all the beautiful natural scents out there, using a toner—or any skin care product—that incorporates artificial fragrance, is like covering a delicious plate of vegetables with sugar.
+Artificial Fragrances – If you have allergies or sensitive skin, definitely stay away from artificial fragrances.
+With all the beautiful natural, botanically-derived scents out there, using a toner—or any skin care product—that incorporates artificial fragrance, is like covering a delicious plate of vegetables with processed sugar.